 When your existing Flash-based eLearning courses cover simple facts or aim at delivering process training, you do not have to burn a hole in your eLearning budget by recreating the course to HTML5-based eLearning.
 Simply ‘Record’ the course and make it accessible to your learners.
 After all, the aim of the training is to help learners recall information presented in the course.

-For one of our clients, a multinational conglomerate, we completed a Flash to HTML5 conversion project that consisted of over 1500 courses.
+For one of our clients, a multinational conglomerate, we were able to convert Flash eLearning to HTML5 in a project that included over 1500 courses.
 Source files were unavailable for most of these courses.
 We used Camtasia for screen recording.
 Some of them were used as standalone learning nuggets while others were integrated in the online courses developed using Lectora Online.

 3. Existing eLearning Course has Limited Interactivities

 If your existing eLearning course is designed to deliver heavy content, the focus is on effective content delivery.
-‘Record’ is a good choice of Flash to HTML5 conversion strategy to try in this case.
+‘Record’ is a good choice of strategy to convert Flash to HTML5 in this case.